Eastern Desert

-The Eastern Desert (Archaically known as Arabia or the Arabian Desert) is the part of the Sahara desert that is located east of the Nile river.
-It spans 223,000 km2 of North-Eastern Africa and is bordered by the Nile river to the west and the Red Sea and Gulf of Suez to the east.
-It extends through Egypt, Eritrea, Sudan and Ethiopia.
-The Eastern Desert is also known as the Red Sea Hills.
-The Desert consists of a mountain range which runs parallel to the coast, wide sedimentary plateaus extending from either side of the mountains and the Red Sea coast.
-The rainfall, climate, vegetation and animal life sustained in the desert varies between these different regions.The Desert has been a mining site for building materials, and precious and semi-precious metals throughout history.
+The Eastern Desert (known archaically as Arabia or the Arabian Desert) is the part of the Sahara Desert that is located east of the Nile River.
+It spans 223,000 km2 of northeastern Africa and is bordered by the Gulf of Suez and the Red Sea to the east, and the Nile River to the west.
+It extends through Egypt, Eritrea, Ethiopia, and the Sudan.
+The Eastern Desert consists of a mountain range which runs parallel to the coast (known as the Red Sea Hills), wide sedimentary plateaus extending from either side of the mountains and the Red Sea coast.
+The rainfall, climate, vegetation and animal life sustained in the desert varies between these different regions.
+The Eastern Desert has been a mining site for building materials, as well as precious and semi-precious metals, throughout history.
 It has historically contained many trade routes leading to and from the Red Sea, including the Suez Canal.